Council Tax Reduction Exceptional Hardship Policy

 The creation of an Exceptional Hardship Policy facility meets the Council’s obligations under the Equality Act 2010.

-The Council recognises the impact changes to our Council Tax Reduction Scheme will have on our most vulnerable residents and therefore the importance this policy has in protecting those applicants most in need from exceptional hardship.
+The Council recognises the impact changes to our Council Tax Reduction Scheme will have on our most vulnerable residents.
+Therefore, the importance this policy has in protecting those applicants most in need from exceptional hardship.
 It should be noted that an Exceptional Hardship Policy is intended to help in cases of extreme financial hardship and not support a lifestyle or lifestyle choices.

 3. Purpose of this Policy

-The purpose of this policy is to specify how Maidstone Borough Council will operate the scheme, to detail the application process and indicate a number of the factors which will be considered when deciding if an Exceptional Hardship payment can be made.
+The purpose of this policy is to specify how we will operate the scheme, detailing the application process and indicate factors we consider when deciding if an Exceptional Hardship payment can be made.